WHY IS CPS MOVING TO 1:1?

 TeacherEase and Google Classroom is a learning management System (LMS) that will drive the change in lesson delivery and workflow.
 Students will be able to better organize their time and manage course work.
 This will provide an open line of communication between teacher and student to improve the learning experience and student achievement.
 TeacherEase and Google Classroom are the one-stop-shop for all course information and supplement material.
 Many colleges and universities around the country utilize a learning management system, so CPS is thrilled to be able to offer our students with this experience to help them be prepared for that next step upon graduation.

-Google Apps for Education will be utilized by students for work creation, storage and collaboration.
+Google Workplace will be utilized by students for work creation, storage and collaboration.
 Students will be able to access and create work in their Google Drive cloud storage from any device with an internet connection.
 Through the Chromebook, students will even have the ability to work offline on Google Drive assignments.

 Please email questions to email@example.com.